Permafrost/Tundra/SERVICES.md

   indicates that the `$translation.values` table should be flipped such that the keys become the values and vice versa.
 Defaults to `false`.
+* `$translation.exclude?` is an optional boolean which when `true` will exclude any operands that are missing translation values from the returned `$translation.results`.
+Defaults to `false`.
+* `$translation.raise?` is an optional boolean which when `true` will throw an exception if the translation value for a given operand is missing from `$translation.values`.
+Defaults to `false`.

 #### Outputs: